Algebraic twists of modular forms and Hecke orbits: Introduction and statement of results

-\begin{remark} (1) This sweeping result encompasses the weights~(\ref{eq-weight-mixed}) and~(\ref{eq-hypk-weight}) and a wide range of algebraic exponential sums, as well as point-counting functions for families of algebraic varieties over finite fields.
+\begin{rem} (1) This sweeping result encompasses the functions~(\ref{eq-weight-mixed}) and~(\ref{eq-hypk-weight}) and a wide range of algebraic exponential sums, as well as point-counting functions for families of algebraic varieties over finite fields.
 From our point of view, the uniform treatment of trace functions is one of the main achievements in this paper.
 In fact our results can be read as much as being primarily about trace functions, and not Fourier coefficients of modular forms.
-Reviewing the literature, we have, for instance, found several very fine works in analytic number theory that exploit bounds on exponential sums which turn out to be special cases of the correlation sums of Theorem \ref{th-interpret-admissible} (see~\cite{FrIw,HB3,IwActa,pitt,munshi}).
-Other works in preparation confirm the importance of trace weights (see~\cite{FKM2}).
+Reviewing the literature, we have, for instance, found several fine works in analytic number theory that exploit bounds on exponential sums which turn out to be special cases of the correlation sums \eqref{eq-correlation} (see~\cite{FrIw,HB3,IwActa,pitt,munshi}).
+Recent works of the authors confirm the usefulness of this notion (see~\cite{FKM2,FKMd3}).

-(2) Being isotypic is of course not stable under direct sum, but using Jordan-H\"older components, any Fourier trace weight can be written as a sum (with non-negative integral multiplicities) of isotypic trace weights, which allows us to extend many results to general trace weights (see Corollary~\ref{cor-trace-norm}). \end{remark}
+(2) Being isotypic is of course not stable under direct sum, but using Jordan-H\"older components, any Fourier trace function can be written as a sum (with non-negative integral multiplicities) of isotypic trace functions, which allows us to extend many results to general trace functions (see Corollary~\ref{cor-trace-norm}). \end{rem}